-To achieve this you will need to:
+- 1. To achieve this you will need to: - 1.1 Produce reports and referrals, and present information in an appropriate format to support patient care and effective practice management.

-- 1. Be able to produce reports and referrals, and present information in an appropriate format to support patient care and effective practice management. - 2.
-Develop mechanisms for storing and retrieving patient information, including financial and other practice data to comply with legal requirements in relation to confidentiality, data processing and storage, and requests for information from patients, healthcare professionals or other authorised parties.
+1.2 Develop mechanisms for storing and retrieving patient information, including financial and other practice data to comply with legal requirements in relation to confidentiality, data processing and storage, and requests for information from patients, healthcare professionals or other authorised parties.